FabricMC/fabric-docs/develop/commands/basics.md

 };
 ```

 The integer can be considered the result of the command.
-Typically nonpositive values mean a command has failed and will
+Typically values less than or equal to zero mean a command has failed and will
 do nothing.
 Positive values mean the command was successful and did something.
 Brigadier provides a constant to indicate
 success; `Command#SINGLE_SUCCESS`.